 Applications for accounts/access to projects are saved.
 The following is an example, non-exhaustive list of data that are collected depending on the intended use of the portal and the supercomputers:

-For project management, the following data are created and linked to the project's principle investigator and the project’s project administrator:
+For project management, the following data are created and linked to the project's principle investigators and the project’s project administrators: